LRT Line 2 (Metro Manila): Station layout and accessibility

+Stations in the line are located above ground, except for Katipunan, which is located underground.
 Stations have a standard layout, with a concourse level and a platform level.
-The concourse is usually below the platform except for the underground station, with stairs, escalators and elevators leading down to the platform level.
+The concourse contains ticket booths and is usually below the platform except for the underground station, with stairs, escalators and elevators leading down to the platform level.
 The levels are separated by fare gates.
 All stations are barrier-free inside and outside the station, and trains have spaces for passengers using wheelchairs.